astronomer/airflow-guides/guides/kubepod-operator.md

 #### Local Apache Airflow

-To access your cluster from local instance of Apache Airflow, install `awscli`, `apache-airflow-providers-cncf-kubernetes`, and `apache-airflow-providers-amazon` on the machine running Airflow.
+To access your cluster from a local instance of Apache Airflow, install `awscli`, `apache-airflow-providers-cncf-kubernetes`, and `apache-airflow-providers-amazon` on the machine running Airflow.

 #### Airflow on Docker with the Astro CLI